fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin GLS Shipping for WooCommerce.
 * Added: Compatibility with plugin WP Armour Extended - Honeypot Anti Spam.
 * Improved: Move the checkout script settings into its own property in the `fcSettings` object, optimizing the use of memory on the browser.
+* Improved: Improves the way compatibility classes are loaded to use less memory space.
 * Fixed: Compatibility with plugin WooCommerce Payments.
 Fix wrongly displaying error message "missing payment method" in some specific configurations.
 * Fixed: Do not set focus to password field when first visiting the checkout page if account creation is required.
 * Fixed: Copy address fields values to the other address group on the frontend when "same as address" checkbox is checked for better compatibility with some plugins.